 But I find no comfort in thinking that I’ll be able to see them again in the afterlife.
 Instead I look to the now and to fill the time I spend with my parents meaningfully.

 When they eventually die, I just hope that they rest peacefully and that their last thoughts on life are, “well, I had a good run, thanks for the ride.”

 If there’s no heaven and no afterlife, what happens to me when I die?

 Our own death is even more frightening.
 The idea that not only do we get to live forever in the afterlife, but there is an ultimate reward waiting for us in heaven is appealing.

 The bottom line is that no one really knows what happens when we die.
 If you’re an atheist, however, most likely that’s it.
 The end.
 And a few minutes later after oxygen deprivation causes the synapses in your brain to explode the possibility of being revived on Earth is also eliminated.

 How would you live differently knowing that when you died, that was really the end?

 Would you pursue your own passions more vigorously?
 Would you take less crap from other people?
-Would you appreciate the quality time with your loved ones all the more?
-Would you celebrate your own achievements even harder?
+Would you appreciate quality time with your loved ones even greater?
+Would you celebrate your own achievements even more?

 Many of us suffer in life.
 Sometimes intentionally.
 How would you change your life if the rewards in heaven for martyrdom were off the table?